Boulevard Blog

 For instance, investments into the client experience, such as new equipment, software, or staff training, may lower your med spa profit margin in the short term.
 But strategic investments that cut your profit margin now could pay off with an even higher one later.

+Is owning a medical spa profitable long-term?
+These 6 metrics will help you answer that question with real data from your own business.
 Ready to learn more ways to apply the scientific method to running your medspa?
-Here are 7 more key metrics to consider.
+Here are 6 more key metrics to consider.

 Average revenue per client